 My little job funds the Institute’s infinite work.
 Even on the clock the eye observes the lake and its entanglements.
 Free in the afternoon, the Institute’s shadows crawl the planes of the floors and the walls.
 Observations continue.
 Weather spills over the hill, confronting the lake.
 The lake hurls weather back.
 Cloudforms of contrasting textures transect the sky of colors and shadow, another light and water tryst.

 Binoculars press eyes on the balcony of the Institute.
 Winter ice blows around on navy blue water.
 Solid white sheets tear like spiderwebs leaving vents of sea smoke.
 The water boils into the even colder air, it wants to freeze.
 Open water pushes salients into ice cover.
 Wind direction neutralizes gains.
 One day a great slab of ice is visible but a storm turns it to ice cubes swamping the beaches.
 Next day they’re all blown out to sea and the water is clear and open.
 Next day the ice cubes are back agglomerating into a mass.
 Each piece of ice is a lens and the binoculars show rainbow spectra scattering and dividing the light.
 The Institute pursues these mysteries.

 As the sun leaves the Institute’s bedroom for the kitchen, then to the office, the eye follows flashes on the water.
 Consider the virtues of reflectivity.
 The Institute installed mirrors, lunar labyrinths.
 Far corners have inverted lines of sight.
 Look away from the lake to find it.
 The lake is before and behind the Institute, a skull filled with light real and imagined.
 The Institute dissolves in glows, light as solvent.

-An index of Jim Richardson’s essays may be found here.
+Index of all Jim Richardson’s essays here.